-To demonstrate PON1's ability to hydrolyze SR-B1's palmitoyl moieties in-vitro and in-vivo: We will measure the hydrolysis of SR-B1's palmitoyl moieties by recombinant PON1 (rePON1) and its variants, both in-vivo in-vitro.
-Achieving this aim will prove the central prediction of our model - PON1's capability to remove SR-B1's palmitoyl groups.
-It will also clarify whether it does so by direct hydrolysis or indirectly by, for example, activating endogenous Ppts.
+To demonstrate the ability of PON1 to hydrolyze SR-B1 palmitoyl moieties in vitro and in vivo: We will measure the hydrolysis of SR-B1 palmitoyl moieties by recombinant PON1 (rePON1) and its variants, both in vivo and in vitro.
+Achieving this aim will validate the central prediction of our model—the ability of PON1 to remove the palmitoyl groups of SR-B1.
+It will also clarify whether it does so by direct hydrolysis or indirectly by, for example, activating endogenous PPTs.

-To further elucidate PON1's internalization process: We will investigate whether endocytosis is required for PON1's observed palmitoyl hydrolysis activity or whether this activity is required for the enzyme's endocytosis.
+To further elucidate the internalization process of PON1: We will investigate whether endocytosis is required for the observed palmitoyl hydrolysis activity of PON1 or whether this activity is required for enzyme endocytosis.
 We will also investigate the possible PON1 recycling during active efflux.
 Achieving this aim will shed more light on this unique process, which is central to our model.

-To measure PON1's effect on HDL3's dwell time on SR-B1 during active efflux: We will measure the time it takes cholesterol-effluxing HDL3 from the moment of binding to its receptor till its release back to the medium.
-Our model predicts that in the absence of PON1, HDL dwell time will be longer.
-Achieving this goal will enable us to assess the validity of our model better.
+To measure the effect of PON1 on HDL3 dwell time on SR-B1 during active efflux: We will measure the time it takes cholesterol-effluxing HDL3 from the moment of binding to its receptor until its release back to the medium.
+Our model predicts that HDL dwell time will be longer in the absence of PON1.
+Achieving this goal will enable us to better assess the validity of our model.

-To measure the effect of PON1 and SR-B1 on the HDL3-mediated cholesterol efflux rate in cultured arterial endothelial cells: We will investigate whether PON1 presence and activity and SR-B1 expression affect the rate of the HDL3-dependent cholesterol efflux from cultured arterial endothelial cells.
+To measure the effect of PON1 and SR-B1 on the HDL3-mediated cholesterol efflux rate in cultured arterial endothelial cells: We will investigate whether the presence and activity of PON1and SR-B1 expression affect the rate of HDL3-dependent cholesterol efflux from cultured arterial endothelial cells.
 Our model predicts an enhancement of the cholesterol efflux rate in the presence of PON1 and its dependence on SR-B1 expression.
-Therefore, achieving this aim will either help us validate the model in case of positive results or force us to reconsider it in case of negative results (no PON1 or SR-B1-dependent rate increase).
+Therefore, achieving this aim will either help us validate the model in case of positive results or force us to reconsider it in case of negative results (no PON1- or SR-B1-dependent rate increase).

 To measure the endothelial basolateral-to-apical LDL transcytosis: We will measure the basolateral-to-apical LDL transcytosis in cultured arterial endothelial cells.
 Achieving this aim will prove a critical prediction of our TCF hypothesis.